Awesome Tech Percussion

 Next we need to add some filtering.
 Use the Bandpass filter with around 75% Resonance and turn the Drive up to 100%.
 Then reduce the filter frequency to 25% or so.
 You may need to increase the main output volume now too.

-Picking the right notes to construct your loop is the hardest bit.
-There are too many options obviously but with a little playing around you can get some awesome results.
+Picking the right notes and pattern to construct your loop is the hardest bit.
+There are many options but with a little playing around you can get some awesome results.
 Here’s what my key editor looked like for this example:

 Nothing special, and no hidden tricks.
-Just careful selection of samples that sound good together.
+Just careful selection of samples that sound good together, in a style that suits the intended track bpm and style.

 For the final result I added some channel eq and some reverb to the snares along with an 8th note echo panned slightly to one side, and lastly some automation to evolve the loop over time showing how it could be used to add focus leading up to the end of a bar or bridge sections.